-Lockheed F-35 jet-fighter deliveries were halted for 30 days: Pentagon
+Lockheed F-35 deliveries were halted for 30 days: Pentagon

 WASHINGTON (Reuters) - The Pentagon halted shipments of Lockheed Martin Corp’s F-35 fighter jets for 30 days this fall after it discovered corrosion around fasteners and a fix was devised, the Pentagon and Lockheed said on Wednesday.

-During maintenance, the Air Force detected “corrosion exceeding technical limits” where the carbon fiber exterior panel is fastened to the airframe.
+During routine maintenance at Hill Air Force Base in Utah, the Air Force detected “corrosion exceeding technical limits” where the carbon fiber exterior panel is fastened to the aluminum airframe.
 A lack of protective coating at the fastening point that would have prevented corrosion was identified as the primary problem, the Pentagon said.

 The fastener issue on the current F-35 fleet is not affecting flights, nor is it a safety concern, the Pentagon said.
 Lockheed is investigating the extent of the corrosion issue across the fleet of more than 250 jets deployed to the U.S. military and its allies.